Elmanzalawy/solar-system/readme.md

 ## About
 Solar System Sim is a web app designed to explore the solar system in an interactive 3D environment.

+## Installation
+- Clone this repository by clicking on `Code` button, or run `gh repo clone Elmanzalawy/solar-system-simulator` in a terminal.
+- run `npm install` to install node modules.
+- run `npm run dev` to serve the application.
+Click the link from the terminal to open the app in local browser.

 ## Usage

 #### Mobile